Teaching Rosh Hashanah Through the Lens of Jewish Values

 Before you Buy

-Get the black-and-white and color worksheets for the price of one when you upgrade to the High Holidays Bundle.
+View this resource in black-and-white or get both worksheet sets for the price of one when you upgrade to the High Holidays Bundle.

 $8